An Introduction to Steel Mace Training

 Adoption in Western Fitness: The Birth of Modern Steel Mace Training

-While the gada has been used in India for thousands of years, it was relatively unknown in the West until more recently.
-The concept of mace training was only introduced to the global fitness community in the late 20th and early 21st centuries, when trainers and athletes began exploring non-traditional training methods for functional strength and conditioning.
+While the gada has existed in India for thousands of years, it only entered Western training culture in the late 20th and early 21st centuries, as coaches began exploring non-traditional methods for functional strength.

-Today, steel mace training is widely recognized as an effective form of functional training.
-It is used in various fitness disciplines, from strength and conditioning to rehabilitation and sports performance.
+Today, steel mace training is widely used across strength and conditioning, rehabilitation, and sports performance.

 Click on the links below for more on Modern Steel Mace training.